Switch

 Installation

-To use the Switch component, you need to install the @intentui/switch
+To use the Switch component, you need to install the @/components/ui/switch package.
+You can do this using npm or yarn:

 or

-package.
+Additionally, the Switch component requires the react-aria-components package.
 If you haven't installed it yet, you can do so with the following command:

 Composed components